 Do you have red, itchy eyes?

-If you’re suffering eye allergies, you’re not alone.
+If you’re suffering from eye allergies, you’re not alone.

 An estimated 1 in 5 Americans deals with the annoyance of eye allergies, or ocular allergies also known as allergic conjunctivitis.
 While the symptoms caused by eye allergies can be bothersome, they almost never present a permanent threat to eyesight.